Wrestling Ernest Hemingway

 Wrestling Ernest Hemingway is a 1993 American romantic drama film written by Steve Conrad and directed by Randa Haines, starring Richard Harris, Robert Duvall, Sandra Bullock, Shirley MacLaine, and Piper Laurie.
 The film is about two elderly men in Florida who form a friendship and the romantic relationships they have with the women in their respective lives.
 Wrestling Ernest Hemingway garnered mixed reviews from critics, praising the performances but criticized the overly melodramatic and sentimental direction of the plot.
 It was also a box-office bomb, grossing $278,720 against a $20 million budget.

 Plot

-Frank is a retired Irish seaman.
+Francis "Frank" Joyce is a retired Irish seaman.
 Walter is a retired Cuban barber.
 They are two lonely old men living in Florida, trapped in the emptiness of their own lives.

-When they meet in a park, the flamboyant Frank is finally able to start a conversation with the introverted Walter after several attempts.
-They begin to spend time together and become friends, sometimes meeting at the snack shop where Walter orders the same food every day and becomes fond of Elaine, a young waitress.

-Frank's salty talk and crude behavior in public offend Walter and threaten their friendship.
-In the meantime, Frank attempts to start a romance with Georgia, a woman he meets at the movies, while dealing with Helen, his landlord who is put off by his manner.